rafalkorbaczynski/rom-wizard/README.md

 `wizardry/platforms.csv` with the columns:

 ```
-Platform,Directory,URL
+Platform,Directory,URL,ignore
 ```

-Fill in the `URL` column for platforms you wish to scrape.
+Fill in the `URL` column for platforms you wish to scrape and set `ignore` to `TRUE` for systems that should be skipped by `rom_wizard.py`.
 To populate missing URLs automatically, run `scrape_platform_urls.py`.